On the hierarchical Bayesian modelling of frequency response functions: Case 1: population-based modelling of FRFs for nominally-identical structures

 Likewise, shared modal residues, $ \boldsymbol{A} = \{A_m\}_{m=1}^2 $, were sampled from a normal parent distribution, with higher-level expectation and variance sampled from normal and truncated normal distributions, respectively,

 For simplicity, normal distributions were chosen for most of the parameters (or truncated normal distributions, if the parameter was restricted to be positive), although other distributions could be used.
 A beta distribution was chosen for damping, as beta distributions have support $ x \in [0,1] $, which is suitable for lightly-damped systems.
 Hyperpriors were chosen based on the physics that could be interpreted by visual inspection of the training data (e.g., natural frequency), or by fitting the data-rich domains independently (discussed below).
-Note that hyperpriors for $ \boldsymbol{\omega}_{nat} $ are shown in rad/s.